lagunka/MemoryHelper/README.md

 # MemoryHelper

-A tool for processing some memory functions of a certain game published by Valve Inc.
+A tool for processing some memory modifications in Counter-Strike: Global Offensive.

-;)
+Concept Only.